erluko/flowgridviz/README.md

 The following options affect the program's behavior at install-time.
-If you want to change them after running `npm install`, you can remove the contents of the `data/` directory and then execute `npm run make`.
+If you want to change them after running `npm install`,

-The source of the packet capture data is configurable.
-It defaults to `~/Downloads/ISCX_Botnet-Training.pcap`.
-Override it as follows:

-    npm config set pcapviz:pcap_file /path/to/file

-To select the number of packets processed, set `pcapviz:pcap_file` to a number.
-To process all packets in the pcap, set it to the empty string or "all".

-    npm config set pcapviz:num_packets "10000"  #process first 10k packets
-    npm config set pcapviz:num_packets "all"    #process all packets
+run: `npm run make -- -B input` to regenerate the input file or run `npm run make -- -B services` to regenerate the services file.

 To choose an alternate mapping of known ports to service names, set `pcapviz:services_file`.
 It defaults to '/etc/services' but you can use another mapping:

     npm config set pcapviz:services_file /path/to/file

+The source of the network data is configurable.
+It can either be a file with labeled network flows or a pcap file.

+To use a list of labeled flows, set `pcapviz:labeled_flows_file`.
+To use a pcap file for input, set `pcapviz:pcap_file`.

+If neither is explicitly set, the default is to use labeled flow data from `input/flows.gz`.

+You can set these values as follows:

+    npm config set pcapviz:pcap_file /path/to/file

+or

+    npm config set pcapviz:labeled_flows_file /path/to/file

+To select the number of records processed, set `pcapviz:num_records` to a number.
+To process all records in the pcap, set it to the empty string or "all".

+    npm config set pcapviz:num_records "10000"  #process first 10k records
+    npm config set pcapviz:num_records "all"    #process all records

 Runtime
 -------